Information

 Her thesis work relates the 2021 Navalny protests in Russia through the lens of Samizdat, or self-publishing.
 In a 5 part series of books, made in editions of 20 each, Vaz works with translation, the relaying of events and protest language, the book design and binding of a series of bilingual books, screen printing, risograph printing, and linoleum block printing in an attempt to relay the corruption of the current Russian government as well as the opinion of Russian citizens to an English-speaking audience, while advocating for the effectiveness of print media as dissident media in light of prevalent digital censorship.
 This body of work was exhibited in Diboll Gallery in 2021.

-Katya has also exhibited work at The Historic BK House (2023), The Front Gallery (2021), Café Istanbul (2019), 5Press Gallery (2017), and the Contemporary Art Center (2017).
+Vaz received her Bachelor of Design from Loyola University New Orleans in 2021.
+She has exhibited work at Good Children Gallery (2024), The Historic BK House & Gardens (2023), The Front Gallery (2021), Diboll Gallery (2021), 5Press Gallery (2017), and the Contemporary Art Center (2017).
+In 2024, she was selected as an Artist in Residence at the Joan Mitchell Center.